cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 ---
 shorty: Moving from .hdbcds to .hdbtable
-synopsis: >
-The deploy format `hdbcds` for SAP HANA has been deprecated with @sap/cds-compiler@5 and @sap/cds@8.
-Users are advised to switch to the default format `hdbtable`.
-This guide provides a step-by-step description for making the switch, including potential issues and workarounds, such as handling annotations `@sql.prepend/append` and dealing with associations.

 # layout: cds-ref
 redirect_from: releases/compiler-v2
-status: internal
+#status: internal
 ---

 # Moving from deploy format `hdbcds` to `hdbtable`

-{{ $frontmatter.synopsis }}

-::: info
+::: info Not relevant for SAP HANA Cloud
-If you are using SAP HANA Cloud, you don't have to do anything, as there is no HANA CDS on SAP HANA Cloud.
+If you are already using SAP HANA Cloud, there is no SAP HANA CDS.
 :::

-With @sap/cds-compiler@5 and @sap/cds@8, we have deprecated the deploy format `hdbcds` for SAP HANA, together with the function [`to.hdbcds`](../node.js/cds-compile#hdbcds).
+The deploy format `hdbcds` for SAP HANA together with the function [`to.hdbcds`](../node.js/cds-compile#hdbcds) has been deprecated with @sap/cds-compiler@5 and @sap/cds@8.
+Users are advised to switch to the default format `hdbtable`.
+This guide provides a step-by-step description for making the switch, including potential issues and workarounds, such as handling annotations `@sql.prepend/append` and dealing with associations.

 New CDS features will not be available for deploy format `hdbcds`, and it is going to be removed with one of the next major releases.